Las Vegas Manufacturing Jobs Are Booming — What It Means for Housing Demand in 2026 — Las Vegas real estate

 Las Vegas leads all major western metros in manufacturing job growth rate AND offers the lowest combined tax burden.
 That combination creates a structural competitive advantage for housing demand that Phoenix (the closest competitor) can't match because of Arizona's 2.5% income tax per state revenue data.

-For California relocators earning $150,000+, the move to Nevada saves approximately $12,000-$18,000 annually in state income taxes alone — verify with Nevada Department of Taxation.
+According to Nevada Department of Taxation, for California relocators earning $150,000+, the move to Nevada saves approximately $12,000-$18,000 annually in state income taxes alone — verify with Nevada Department of Taxation.
 Manufacturing relocations amplify this trend by creating employment that didn't previously exist in the Nevada market.

 What Should Buyers Do if They're Targeting Manufacturing-Adjacent Neighborhoods?